Yigo Guam Temple: Design and architecture

 The building’s design was inspired by religious and community buildings in Guam, as well as traditional Latter-day Saint temple design.
 Its architecture reflects the cultural heritage of the region and its spiritual significance to the church.

 The temple is on a 5.8-acre plot, and the landscaping around the temple features tropical trees, bushes, and shrubs, intended to provide a peaceful setting to enhances the sacred atmosphere.
 A meetinghouse containing a distribution center and an arrival center is also located on the site.

 The structure stands one story tall, constructed with Moleanos limestone and beige stucco.
 The contemporary-style exterior was inspired by other religious and community buildings in Guam, and is characterized by visual references to ancient latte stones found in the area.

 The interior features a “unique, artist-designed, three-dimensional bas-relief panel” in the baptistry, with twelve oxen representing the twelve tribes of Israel.
 The interior design also includes decorative paint and art glass with organic leaf patterns throughout the temple.

 The temple includes an instruction room, a sealing room, the baptistry, and the celestial room, each arranged for ceremonial use.
 The Yigo Guam Temple is the church's first with convertible rooms, meaning that if necessary, the instruction room can be used as a sealing room, and vice versa.

 The design has elements representing the heritage of the surrounding area, representing spiritual meaning in the temple's appearance and function.
 Symbolism is important to church members and include the front flanking entry columns, which are representative of ancient latte stones.

 Temple presidents

-The church's temples are directed by a temple president and matron, each serving for a term of three years.
+The church's temples are directed by a temple president and matron, each serving a three-year term.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

-Serving since its 2022 dedication, the president and matron are Marlo O. Lopez and Memnet P. Lopez.
+Since the temple's dedication in 2022, the president and matron have been Marlo O. Lopez and Memnet P. Lopez.
+In 2025, Ross Henry Miller and Debra Gay Wagner Miller, of the Barrigada Ward in the Barrigada Guam Stake, were called as the next president and matron of the Yigo Guam Temple.
+They began their service in September 2025, succeeding President and Sister Lopez.